ArashST79/sentiment-analysis/README.md

 ## Project Description
 This project involved the analysis of data related to cryptocurrencies sourced from a Telegram channel.
 Our main goal was to gain a better understanding of various aspects of cryptocurrencies.
 We utilized Git as a version control tool throughout the project's development.
 In this project, we made an effort to implement all the commands and instructional steps provided in the training to enhance our skills.

+Key Steps:

+Data Collection: We collected a vast amount of data from a Telegram channel that actively discusses various cryptocurrencies.

+Data Preparation: The collected data required cleaning, formatting, and preprocessing to make it suitable for analysis.

+Sentiment Analysis: Using natural language processing (NLP) techniques and machine learning, we performed sentiment analysis on the dataset to gauge public sentiment about different cryptocurrencies.

+Visualization: We used various data visualization tools to present our findings effectively, allowing for a clear and comprehensive view of the sentiment trends.

 ## Version Control with Git
 We employed Git as a version control tool for managing the project's source code.
 Git allowed us to easily track changes in the project and leverage the benefits of version control.